By Angela Wallace, MSc, RD, PTS

 About Angela Wallace, MSc, RD, PTS

 Angela Wallace is a registered dietitian nutritionist, family food expert, and certified canfitpro personal trainer.
 She specializes in women’s health, with a focus on weight loss and digestive conditions.
-She uses a ‘non dieting approach’ with her ultimate goals being to help people find a balanced lifestyle and healthy relationship with food. www.eatrightfeelright.ca
+She uses a ‘non dieting approach’ with her ultimate goals being to help people find a balanced lifestyle and healthy relationship with food.
+Visit her website www.eatrightfeelright.ca

 These introductions align with the guidelines found in canfitpro’s Heathy Eating & Weight Loss (HWL) certification program.
 Learn more about how this program can help you and your clients fuel for optimal health.